riordan/Logseq/pages/obsidian/Operational Excellence Project Check-In.md

 - Department leads for groups presenting that month ^4brqfp

   Each month, 2 departments will present a detailed update, rotating so that each department presents 3x/year.
-## Our Role
+- ## Our Role
-Our role in this project will be to assist [[Lydia Hamilton|Lydia]] in creating the elements of this process that help communicate these updates and the mechanisms to track the progress over time.
+  Our role in this project will be to assist [[Lydia Hamilton]] in creating the elements of this process that help communicate these updates and the mechanisms to track the progress over time.
 The short version of that is:
 - A slide deck template - to help structure what we're looking to get from each briefing
 - The baseline metrics we'll be expecting from everyone
 - What kinds of group/project specific metrics we'll want to see